sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 1. You specify the version number in the `versionNumber` field in sfdx-project.json.
 This is a required field.
 2. You increment version numbers so you keep track of changes.
 You typically increment major number for major releases and minor number for minor releases.
 You can try and adopt some of the best practices associated with semantic versioning when you manage version numbers.
 3. With Winter '19 release, you can use patch numbers for patch releases.
 In the past, we required patch numbers to be 0; this limitation goes away with Winter '19 release.
 4. If your team is working on a specific release (E.g.: ver 3.5), you may find the process of updating build number laborious especially if you are using CI to create a lot of package versions.
 We recommend that you use the `NEXT` keyword to simplify this.
 When you specify `NEXT` as in `1.3.0.NEXT`, we auto-increment the build number for you.
 When you want to do the same with package dependencies, you can use `LATEST` in the dependencies section of sfdx-project.json file.
+The `NEXT` and `LATEST` keywords currently work only with build numbers.

 ([Back to the Table of Contents](#toc))